MohammadAlAgha/luminexa/README.md

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Luminexa locally, follow these steps:

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.

-* npm
+- npm
   ```sh
   npm install npm@latest -g
   ```